Investing in a dehumidifier if you live in an area with high humidity is among the best decisions you can make for the health of your home.

 The dehumidifier brand is another factor that affects how long the equipment will last.
 Some brands are known for their durability and quality, while others are not.

 Whole-house dehumidifiers from Aprilaire, for example, are some of the most durable and longest-lasting units on the market.
 These units come with a five-year warranty, indicating the manufacturer’s confidence in their product.

-This is because the smaller the room, the easier it is to maintain the desired relative humidity level.
+It is easier to maintain the desired relative humidity level in smaller spaces.
 As a result, dehumidifiers used in small rooms have a longer lifespan than those used in larger rooms.

 There are a few things you can do to extend the lifespan of your dehumidifier:

 - Keep the coils clean

 - Empty and clean the water bucket regularly